IJ (digraph): Collation

 Dutch dictionaries since about 1850 invariably sort ij as an i followed by a j, i.e. between ih and ik.
 This is the preferred sorting by the Taalunie.
 On the other hand, some encyclopedias, like the Winkler Prins, 7th edition, sort ij as a single letter positioned between x and y.

 Telephone directories as well as the Yellow Pages in the Netherlands (but not those in Belgium) sort ij and y together, as if they were the same, between x and z.
 Thanks to this, surnames like Bruijn and Bruyn which sound the same (and even look similar), can be found in the same area.
 However, Bruin, though it sounds the same as well, is placed with "Brui-" and not with "Bruy-".

 Abbreviations

 When words or (first) names are shortened to their initials, in the Netherlands a word or proper name starting with IJ is abbreviated to IJ.
 For example, IJsbrand Eises Ypma is shortened to IJ.
 E. Ypma.
-The digraph "ei" in "Eises", like other digraphs in Dutch, is shortened to one letter.
+The digraph "ei" in "Eises", like other digraphs in Dutch, is shortened to just E.